ROCm/MIVisionX/apps/DGtest/README.md

 # AMD DGtest

-The AMD DGtest is a tutorial program for those who are new to MIOpen & OpenVX.
-It runs inference on the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset using MIOpen & OpenVX.
+The AMD DGtest is a tutorial program for those who are new to [MIVisionX](https://github.com/GPUOpen-ProfessionalCompute-Libraries/MIVisionX).
+It runs inference on the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset using MIVisionX.

 ### Explanation
 The program is divided into four parts: